-Choosing the Best Programming Language to Learn in 2025
+Best Programming Language to Learn in 2025 (Based on Jobs, Not Hype)

 backend

 What's the best programming language to learn in 2025?
 If you're just starting out or looking to switch careers, this question can feel overwhelming.
-I remember staring at job boards a decade ago, paralyzed by choice—should I learn Python, Java, or something else entirely?
-Today, I'll break down the top contenders so you can make an informed decision based on your goals, not hype.
+I remember staring at job boards a decade ago, paralyzed by choice -- should I learn Python, Java, or something else entirely?

 Before diving into specific languages, let's talk strategy.
 The "best" language depends on: